ysucomputerclub/constitution/README.md

 Treasurer - shall manage the finances of the YSU Computer Club.
 Shall record income and expenditures and review budgets proposed by the events committee.
 The Treasurer must review each proposed expenditure with the President.
 The Treasurer must advise students wishing to fundraise for YSU Computer Club's activities on best-practices, and is expected to educate themselves and reach out to YSU and the community on such matters.
 The Treasurer must work with the advisor to complete and submit a 990-N every tax year.

-Secretary - shall keep meeting notes for all meetings, keep documentation of events held, write procedual documentation on how to go about running events including new events that YSU CC may run in the future and, maintain organization of the YSU CC Google Drive.
+Secretary - shall keep meeting notes for all meetings, keep documentation of events held, write procedual documentation on how to go about running events including new events that YCC may run in the future and, maintain organization of the YCC Google Drive.
 The Secretary shall also maintain current members in Symplicity to comply with YSU Student Activities.

-Lead Safety Officer - shall be the primary point of contact regarding disputes between members in the club and at any YSU CC event.
+Lead Safety Officer - shall be the primary point of contact regarding disputes between members in the club and at any YCC event.
 They shall also be the primary liaison with Student Conduct should an issue or incident occur, and shall be responsible to be up to date on the Student Code of Conduct and convey these policies to the organization.

 ### Section 5: Officer Removal